frozzare/tox/README.md

 #### Express related options

 * `viewFile` - The default view file to use.
 * `viewFiles` - Change view files depending on route.
-Use `/*` if every page under will use the same view file instead of the `viewFile`.
+Use `/*` if every child page will use the same view file instead of the `viewFile`.

 ```
 viewFiles: {